j4ckgrey/kebap/README.md

 ## License

-GNU General Public License v3.0
+This project is licensed under the GNU General Public License v3.0.
+More information about the license can be found in [this file](https://github.com/DonutWare/Fladder/blob/develop/LICENSE).